Last updated: 2026-04-20

 Should You Buy the 2018 Ram 1500?

-A pre-purchase inspection is recommended for used examples, with particular attention to electrical system (132).
-An extended warranty may provide additional peace of mind.
+Get a pre-purchase inspection on any used example, with extra attention to electrical system (132).
+An extended warranty is worth pricing out.

 Compared to the 2019 Ram 1500, which scored 6 points lower.